The Ultimate Tax Guide for College Students (and Their Parents)

-Whether you’re heading off to college for the first time or well on your way to finishing your degree, being a college student presents special financial challenges.
+Whether you’re a college freshman or well on your way to finishing your degree, being a college student presents special financial challenges.

-Knowing how college might affect your taxes can help you plan ahead and identify tax benefits that may make your finances a little easier while you’re hitting the books.
+Knowing how college might affect your taxes can help you plan ahead.
+It can help you identify tax benefits that make your finances a little easier to manage while you’re hitting the books.

-Most scholarships are not taxable income.
-Scholarship and fellowship amounts that you use to pay for your tuition, books, supplies and equipment while pursuing a degree are tax free.
+Most scholarships are not considered taxable income.
+For example, scholarship and fellowship money used to cover tuition, books, supplies, and equipment while pursuing a degree are all tax-free.

-Another credit of which you should be aware is the Lifetime Learning Credit.
-It gives you a tax credit equal to 20 percent of your tuition and certain related expenses up to $10,000.
+Another helpful tax benefit is the Lifetime Learning Credit.
+Students enrolled in an eligible educational institution can claim it.
+That includes undergraduate, graduate and professional degree courses.
+The tax credit is equal to 20 percent of your tuition costs and certain related expenses up to $10,000.
 The credit maximum is $2,000.

-You can’t use the same expenses for more than one tax benefit, and you cannot claim both credits for the same student in the same year.
+Keep in mind, you can’t use the same expenses for more than one tax benefit.
+You also cannot claim both credits for the same student in the same year.

 How to know if you need to file a tax return

-If you are not a dependent on your parents’ or anyone else’s return, you generally must file if your gross income is $10,300 or more for 2015 ($20,600 if filing jointly).
-If you file as Head of Household (usually because you have a child), you must file if your gross income is $13,250 or more.
+In 2018, if you are not a dependent on anyone else’s return, you must file your own return if your gross income is $12,950 or more ($25,900 if filing jointly).
+If you file as head of household (usually because you have a child), you must file if your gross income is $19,400 or more.

-- Your unearned income, such as interest and dividends, was more than $1,000, or
+- Your unearned income, such as interest and dividends, was more than $1,150

-Even if you are not required to file a tax return, you should file if you had federal or state income tax withheld from your pay.
-It’s worth the few minutes it takes to find out if you have a tax refund coming.
+You should always file a return if you had federal or state income tax withheld from any payment.
+It’s worth the few minutes it takes to file a return to find out if you’re due a tax refund.